Bayesian posterior repartitioning for nested sampling: Bayesian inference using nested sampling

 where $\calM$ represents model (or hypothesis) assumption(s), and adopting a simplifying notation, $\mPr(\mTheta | \calD, \calM) \equiv \mP(\mTheta)$ is the {\em posterior} probability density, $\mPr(\calD | \mTheta, \calM) \equiv \mL(\mTheta)$ is the {\em likelihood}, $\mPr(\mTheta | \calM) \equiv \mpi(\mTheta)$ is the {\em prior} probability density on $\mTheta$ and $\mPr(\calD | \calM) \equiv \mZ$ is called the {\em evidence} (or marginal likelihood).
 We then have the simplified expression:

 in which the evidence is given by

-where $\Psi$ represents the prior space of $\mTheta$.
+where $\cal R$ represents the prior space of $\mTheta$.
 The evidence $\mZ$ is often used for model selection.
 It is the average of the likelihood over the prior, considering every possible choice of $\mTheta$, and thus is not a function of the parameters $\mTheta$.
 The constant $\mZ$ is usually ignored in parameter estimation, since the posterior $\mP(\mTheta)$ is proportional to the product of likelihood $\mL(\mTheta)$ and prior $\mpi(\mTheta)$.

-Nested sampling \citep{skilling2006nested} explores the posterior distribution in a sequential manner using a fixed number of $N_{\rm live}$ `live samples' of the parameters $\mTheta$ at each iteration of the process.
-We note that the method has recently been extended to so-called dynamic nested sampling \citep{Higson2018}, which allows the number of live samples to vary as the NS interations proceed, but we will not use this variant here.
-Pseudo-code for the standard NS algorithm is given in Algorithm \ref{alg:NS}.
+Nested sampling \citep{skilling2006nested} explores the posterior distribution in a sequential manner using a fixed number of $N_{\rm live}$ `live samples' of the parameters $\mTheta$ at each iteration of the process\footnote{The method has recently been extended to so-called dynamic nested sampling \citep{Higson2018}, which allows the number of live samples to vary as the NS interations proceed, but we will not use this variant here.}.
+Pseudo-code of standard NS algorithm is described in Supplementary Materials.
+Among the various implementations of the NS algorithm \citep{chopin2007contemplating, feroz2009multinest, brewer2011diffusive, handley2015polychord, baldock2017constant, Higson2018, buchner2019collaborative, speagle2020dynesty, buchner2021nested}, two widely used packages are MultiNest \citep{feroz2009multinest,feroz2013importance} and PolyChord \citep{handley2015polychord}.

-In Algorithm \ref{alg:NS}, $X_i$ denotes the expected fraction of the prior volume lying within the isolikelihood contour $\mL(\mTheta) = \mL_i$ at iteration $i$.
-In general, the fractional prior volume $X$ lying above some likelihood threshold $\mL^*$ is defined as

-where $\mL^*$ gradually rises from zero to the maximum of $\mL(\mtheta)$ as the NS iterations proceed.
-The NS algorithm provides an estimate of the evidence \eqref{Eq:origZ} by casting it as a one-dimensional integral with respect to fractional prior volume $X$:

-subject to the existence of the inverse $\mL(X) \equiv X^{-1}(\mL)$.
-Finally, {\tt{tol}} denotes a pre-defined convergence criterion, which affects the number of NS iterations.

-Among the various implementations of the NS algorithm, two widely used packages are MultiNest \citep{feroz2009multinest,feroz2013importance} and PolyChord \citep{handley2015polychord}.
 MultiNest draws the new sample at each iteration using rejection sampling from within a multi-ellipsoid bound approximation to the iso-likelihood surface defined by the discarded point; the bound is constructed from the live points present at that iteration.
 PolyChord draws the new sample at each iteration using a number of successive slice-sampling steps taken in random directions, which is particularly well suited to higher-dimensional problems.
 Please see \cite{feroz2009multinest} and \cite{handley2015polychord} for more details.